Yoga and Breathing

 But how can one keep alive or rediscover the same freshness and excitement which a new relationship would bring, after ten, twenty or thirty years together?

-Yoga for Women helps us to get to know our own bodies better and become more self conscious.
+Yoga for Women helps us to get to know our own bodies better.

 The exercises help the functioning of our glands, especially the sexual ones.
 We strengthen the deep muscles of the pelvis by exercising the perineum, which affects our whole physical and mental condition.
 This strengthens our sexual energy, which rises up through the whole body, healing it all.
 This even works if we are not in a relationship.
 Women become radiant!